smarabattula/auto_anki/README.md

 ## Future RoadMap
 - Build a GUI interface for the user
+ -  Currently, we are using command line interface to get the user input such as the path of the file to be uploaded or the name of the Anki deck.
+This is can be improved by building a GUI for the user input.
 - Support for additional file types other than .pdf
 - Build a browser extension with the current functionality
 - Improve word extraction logic